You can quickly insert a shape from the iWork shapes library into your document.

 You can combine and subtract shapes from each other to create new shapes.
 There are four different ways to create new shapes from existing shapes: Unite, Intersect, Subtract, or Exclude.

-- On your iPhone, iPad, or iPod touch, select the shapes you want to use, then tap Format .
-Tap Arrange, then choose how you want to combine the shapes.
+- On iPhone, iPad, or Mac, select the shapes you want to use, then tap or click the Format button .
+Tap or click Arrange, then choose how you want to combine the shapes.

-- On your Mac, select all of the shapes that you want to use, click Format , click Arrange, then choose how you want to combine the shapes.
+- On iCloud.com, select all of the shapes that you want to use, click the Format button , click Arrange, then choose how you want to combine the shapes.

 When you unite multiple shapes, they combine into one shape.